Bikzmal/effectlib-mc/README.md

-# How to Use MobEffectsUtil
+# How to Use EffectLib

 Follow the steps below to effectively use the `MobEffectsUtil` library for creating custom mob effects.